When you’re ready to buy resin, you’ve probably got a few questions. Things like

 *Minimum and maximum mixing amounts = Mix an amount between these two numbers to make sure your resin cures.

 You want to be sure the resin will fit your project needs.
-These numbers will also make it easier to compare one resin to another.
+These numbers will also make it easier to compare resin types.

-⭐️ BONUS: Get all that information in our [FREE] resin buying guide.
+⭐️ BONUS: Get all that information in our [FREE] ultimate guide to choosing a resin.

 Epoxies generally have a shelf life of twelve months.
 Polyesters are usually half of that.
 Polyurethanes are even shorter.
 Buy enough resin to use entirely in half of the expected shelf life.